Urbana, Illinois: Parks and recreation

 Carle Park, established in 1909, is located at Indiana and Garfield, just west of Urbana High School in central Urbana.
 Measuring 8.3 acre, it contains a statue entitled Lincoln the Lawyer by Lorado Taft and more than 50 well-established trees that are part of the Hickman Tree Walk.
 The Lincoln statue was previously sited in front of the Urbana Lincoln Hotel, but was moved after only a few months.

 Meadowbrook Park is located southeast of the Race Street and Windsor Road intersection.
 The park covers 130 acre, including 80 of recreated Illinois tallgrass prairie.
-Around the prairie restoration center of the park loops three miles of wide concrete path suitable for walking, running, and bicycling.
-In addition, for an off the beaten path experience, the park offers two miles of unpaved trails which wind through the prairie grass.
+The area on which the park is currently located was formerly a farm, which was acquired by the Park District in 1967.
+Beginning in 1977, areas of the property underwent ecological restoration to tallgrass prairie, wetland, floodplains, and woods.
+There are more than 3 miles of paved and 2 miles of unpaved trails through the park and its restored natural areas.
 Several small hills make the path unsuitable for inexperienced inline skaters.
-The path is adorned by about twenty large sculptures from local artists.
+The path is adorned with about 20 large sculptures from local artists.
 A playground, shelter, and parking lot are located near the Windsor Road entrance.
-A community garden, an herbal garden, the Timpone Ornamental Tree Grove and a shelter are located near the Race Street entrance.
-The park also contains many streams which are among the first tributaries of the Embarras River.
+A community garden, an herbal garden, the Timpone Ornamental Tree Grove, and a shelter are located near the Race Street entrance.
+The park also contains many streams, which are among the first tributaries of the Embarras River.

+This blooming Smooth Blue Aster was among those species seeded in Meadowbrook Park during its original restoration.
+It is persisting in the park as of 2011.

+In 2011, the Urbana Park District contracted with John White to survey the vascular flora of Meadowbrook Park.
+This survey found 608 species of plants growing in the park, 371 of those being native to the East-Central Illinois region, including some rare and sensitive species.
+Among those were 59 species of invasive plants; White noted that there were severe infestations of Amur Honeysuckle, Reed Canary Grass, and the native forb Tall Goldenrod.
+These invasive species are still being managed by the Urbana Park District in collaboration with members of the public, in the form of volunteer environmental stewardship programs.
+Employees of the Urbana Park District also conduct controlled burns in Meadowbrook Park.